-With several on-site restaurants, you certainly won’t go hungry at the Dreams Las Mareas restaurants in Costa Rica.
+With several on-site restaurants, you certainly won’t go hungry at Dreams Las Mareas Costa Rica.
 Trust me, you won’t go thirsty either.

 The all-inclusive resort has five à la carte restaurants, an international buffet, a 24-hour coffee shop, 24-hour in-room dining, a lobby bar, a disco, a swim-up bar in the pool, poolside bars, and a casual poolside grill.

-During our stay, my best friend and I stayed at the resort in February 2016 to celebrate our 30th birthdays, we dined at each of the Dreams Las Mareas restaurants.
-We had our favorites, but we also had a couple disappointing meals.
+When my best friend and I stayed at the resort in February 2016 to celebrate our 30th birthdays, we dined at each of the Dreams Las Mareas restaurants.
+We certainly had our favorites, but we also had a couple disappointing meals.
 I’m bluntly sharing the hits and misses of our experience at this Costa Rica resort.
 In doing so, I hope that you will have the tastiest visit at the resort.